near/docs/docs/concepts/gas.md

 The "sir" here stands for "sender is receiver".
 Yes, these are all identical, but that could change in the future.

 When you make a request to create a new account, NEAR immediately deducts the appropriate `send` amount from your account.
 Then it creates a _receipt_, an internal book-keeping mechanism to facilitate NEAR's asynchronous, sharded design (if you're coming from Ethereum, forget what you know about Ethereum's receipts, as they're completely different).
-Creating a receipt has its own [associated costs](https://github.com/near/nearcore/blob/49b4fcdc297a609d8bb38858fdbf71e7d821f1f5/neard/res/genesis_config.json#L40-L44):
+Creating a receipt has its own associated costs:

     action_receipt_creation_config: {
       send_sir:     108059500000,
       send_not_sir: 108059500000,
       execution:    108059500000
     }

+You can query this value by using the [`protocol_config`](/docs/api/rpc#protocol-config) RPC endpoint and search for `action_receipt_creation_config`.

 The appropriate `send` amount for creating this receipt is also immediately deducted from your account.